 - 1. The President shall forward any decision or resolution of Parliament pursuant to Articles 3, 4 or 5 to the Commission and to each of the other institutions.
-He shall arrange for their publication in the Official Journal of the European Communities in the series appropriate to acts of a legislative character. - 2.
-The committee responsible shall report to Parliament at least annually on the action taken by the institutions in response to the comments accompanying the discharge decisions and the other comments contained in Parliament's resolutions concerning the implementation of expenditure. - 3.
-On the basis of a report by the committee responsible for Budgetary Control, the President, acting on behalf of Parliament, may bring an action before the Court of Justice against the institution concerned, pursuant to Article 175 of the EC Treaty, for failure to comply with the obligations deriving from the comments accompanying the discharge decision or the other resolutions concerning implementation of expenditure.
+He shall arrange for their publication in the Official Journal in the series appropriate to acts of a legislative character. - The committee responsible shall report to Parliament at least annually on the action taken by the institutions in response to the comments accompanying the discharge decisions and the other comments contained in Parliament's resolutions concerning the implementation of expenditure. - 3.
+On the basis of a report by the committee responsible for budgetary control, the President, acting on behalf of Parliament, may bring an action before the Court of Justice against the institution concerned, pursuant to Article 175 of the EC Treaty, for failure to comply with the obligations deriving from the comments accompanying the discharge decision or the other resolutions concerning implementation of expenditure.

+ANNEX VI

-ANNEX Vi1 Powers and responsibilities of standing committees
+Powers and responsibilities of standing committees

-1. Committee on Foreign Affairs and Security
+I. Committee on Foreign Affairs and Security